TSoGiants/COMP2101-Embedded-Systems/README.md

 Right click on the `delay` portion of the second `delay(milliseconds)` function call and select "Go to Definition" to go to the .c or .cpp file where the function is defined.
 Copy the content of this function, go back to Blink.ino, delete the second call to `delay(ms)`, and replace it with the copied code snippet.
 Try uploading the new Blink.ino file.

 Even though the code from the function definition is "the same" as the function, the logic has to change slightly because the context has changed.
-Work through this problem on your own and compare your solution to [ours](#Lesson-1-Code-Examples) when you're done.
+Work through this problem on your own.
+If you have time, do the same thing with the second `digitalWrite(pin, state)`.
+Compare your solution to [ours](#Lesson-1-Code-Examples) when you're done.

 ### Lesson 2: Digital Inputs and Outputs